• BIOGRAPHY

 Because of my interest in classical music inspired by popular music, I studied jazz for some years, resulting in a recording of Finnissy’s Gershwin cycles.
 Through my interest in Japanese traditional and contemporary classical music, I re-discovered the sound potential of the piano.
 This already resulted in a recording of the complete piano works by Takemitsu and a première recording of Triadic by Hori.
 Many other recordings can be found on my Spotify artist page, YouTube channel, Soundcloud page.

-My desire to be a well-informed artist lead to a PhD on complex contemporary piano music (@School of Arts, Ghent), and post-doctoral projects on HIP of Brahms’ music (@Orpheus Institute, Ghent) and contemporary Japanese piano music (@School of Arts, Ghent).
+My desire to be a well-informed artist lead to a PhD on complex contemporary piano music (KASK & Conservatorium Gent), and post-doctoral projects on HIP of Brahms’ music (Orpheus Institute Gent) and contemporary Japanese piano music (KASK & Conservatorium Gent).

 Apart from performing a lot of solo music, I’m an experienced ensemble performer, from duos to large ensembles with or without conductor and orchestra.
 More information on the ensembles I’m part of can be found below.